satismysoul/satismysoul/README.md

 - 👋 Hi, I’m @satismysoul
-- 👀 I’m interested in Go, Rust, iOS
+- 👀 I’m interested in Go, iOS
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning iOS
-- 💞️ I’m looking to collaborate on Backend Development
+- 💞️ I’m looking to collaborate on Software Development
-- 📫 How to reach me ... here
+- 📫 How to reach me ... @himynameissaid (telegram)

 <!---
 satismysoul/satismysoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.